Bradford Dudley Hill: Post war years

 On 1 September 1979 the club moved to the new Neil Hunt Memorial Ground, named after the 16 year old who died while playing for the club in 1976.

 Between 1979 and 1992, Dudley Hill won every trophy available to them.
 Winning the BARLA National Cup, BARLA Yorkshire Cup, BARLA National Sevens, Pennine League Premier Division, Pennine Cup, Bradford Cup and numerous Sevens titles.
 In 1990 Dudley Hill won the National League title, and in 1991 were beaten in the BARLA National Cup final in Salford.

 Dudley Hills success in the 80s meant they were chosen as one of the 12 clubs to be part of the new BARLA National League in 1993.

 Success at youth and junior levels was the catalyst for setting up a youth and junior development programme, and 1987 saw the formation of a women's team, Dudley Hill Thunderbirds, who were inaugural members of the first Women's League, although they were subsequently disbanded due to funding difficulties.
 A grant of £75,000 meant that, in 1993, the clubhouse was extended and refurbished, new dressing rooms built, and floodlights installed.

 Dudley Hill defeated professional opposition in the 1997 Challenge Cup, winning 21–14 in their third round match against York.

 2003–2006: National League Three

 In 2003 Dudley Hill resigned from the National Conference League, traditionally playing in the winter, to take up a place in the newly formed National League Three who would be playing in the summer.
 The long-term plan was for National League Three to eventually have promotion to the professional National League Two.

 Dudley Hill finished the first season as League Leaders but were defeated in the playoffs by eventual winner Woolston Rovers.
-The following year the club finished second but would again be beaten by Woolston Rovers in the playoffs.
+The following year the club defeated Keighley Cougars (16–14) to reach the fourth round of the 2004 Challenge Cup and in the league they finished second but would again be beaten by Woolston Rovers in the playoffs.
 2005 saw the club finish top and finally win the Grand Final, beating Bramley Buffaloes 28–26.

 Despite some success in National League Three, the club resigned at the end of the 2006 season citing the lack of games due to teams forfeiting making it not financially viable to continue.